 Khunu lama was already 62 years old.
 Taking Refuge.
 Oct 28 Wednesday Dharma Teachings Taking Refuge 4 Comments October 28, 2015 – 12:36 am | Permalink | Dharma Teachingby Sakyong Mipham Rinpoche The Tibetan word for refuge is chup, “to be protected by.”

 Compared with the other creatures, the human population is a minority.
+In Buddhist teaching, we make a great effort to appreciate the human birth and also the Ten Endowments and the Eight Conditions.
+So all sentient beings want happiness and don't want suffering.
+Lions and tigers have bigger bodies.
 The Central Philosophy of Tibet : Prof. Robert Thurman.
 Pearl of Wisdom Book II.
 Pearl of Wisdom Book I. Kalacharkra Mandala in 3D view.
 Khadro-la: Teaching at Tushita March 9th 2014 - opening prayers.
 The Central Philosophy of Tibet : Prof. Robert Thurman.
 Mindrolling Jetsün Khandro Rinpoche.
 His Holiness the Dalai Lama: 2008 Stages of the Path teachings on YouTube.
 His Holiness’s six day teaching on the Lam Rim at Lehigh University in 2008 was truly memorable in its depth and extent.